 You will discover our quilts to be reasonably generous in length and width.
 In fact, nearly all of our quilts are generous enough to take care of the necessity for a dust ruffle and pillow shams.
 Just as bed heights are different, every quilt's size can be different.
 We post the quilt's dimensions in addition to the determined drop for you to compare to the proportions you need.
 It is important to do your measuring prior to making a purchase!

 Can you wash these quilts?

-- Wash in a washing machine with completely cold water on gentle cycle.
+- Machine wash with completely cold water on delicate cycle.

 - Use only light laundry detergent, such as liquid Cheer for colors (No bleach or bleach alternatives.
 No Woolite or fabric softener.)
 For the first washing, add 1/2 cup vinegar and also 2 tbsps of salt in addition to the laundry soap.
 This natural home remedy protects against bleed and aids with protecting the colors in your quilt.

 - Remove quilt immediately after the washer finishes to lessen creases and also color-bleeding.

 - Never put a quilt into the dryer!
 Line dry on a windy day.

 - Quilts can be dry-cleaned at your own risk, but we definitely recommend washing.